Duck ‘n Chicken

 Serve with plums and gravy.

 Instead of sewing the duck and chicken halves together, simply match up the halves and tie them together with cotton string.
-The only disadvantage of this easy method is the string marks on the birds.
+The only disadvantage of this easy method is the string marks left on the birds.